zgcrowno/Captain-s-Log/Projects.gmx/README.txt

 Mission 3 (The Shakes): "Captain's Log > Here I am dt-ing from the lack of skirmishes we've been assigned lately, and I get a message on the big line.
 'This is it!', I'm thinking, 'The Tips have shot up the homestead, and we're to go in and round 'em all up.'
 No such luck.
 Stuart himself comes on the line and tells me we've been tasked with a goddamn transport mission.
-Turns out old Charlie himself's been made, and we're to head over there pronto, pick him up, and bring him back to the stiff-shirts unharmed.
+Turns out old Charlie himself's been raised, and we're to head over there pronto, pick him up, and bring him back to the stiff-shirts unharmed.
 God knows what they want with the poor bastard.
 What's worse is he's too valuable an asset to keep in the hold with the rest of the rabble we've been rounding up for the past THREE FUCKING DAYS, so I've been ordered to keep an eye on him personally, making sure he's comfortable up until the point they lynch him or worse.
 I don't like this.
 I haven't seen any real action in over two weeks, and the shakes started back a couple of days ago.
 Here's hoping we come across an odd vigilante or two to take the edge off."